Showing posts with label Roi-Et United. Show all posts

 My video report for A Thai Football Podcast

-This left Dome with a huge task the following Sunday at the second leg which was scheduled to be played at the Bangkok University Stadium.
-We had earlier arrived a couple of hours before kickoff and went up the impressive tower shaped like a traditional Isan circular panpipe for a view from above.
-The lake by it had several bars and restaurants around it.
+This left Dome with a huge task the following Sunday at the second leg, which was scheduled to be played at the Bangkok University Stadium.
+We had arrived a couple of hours before kickoff and went up the impressive tower shaped like a traditional Isan circular panpipe for a view from above.
+The lake underneath had several bars and restaurants around it.

 We headed to Bombay House for a fine Indian meal, which is considered expensive by locals.
 Our bill came to 1,030 THB, which is about £22 for a starter, main course, rice and naans along with a couple of large bottles of beer.